factorial-io/fabalicious/README.md

         user: <user>
         port: <port>
         rootFolder: <path-where-your-docker-stuff-resides>

-        # you can add as many subtasks you want to control your docker instances
+        # you can add as many subtasks you want to control your docker instances.
         # you can use the configuration of your hosts-part with %varname% as pattern,
         # e.g. %name%.
+You can even reference some variables of the docker-guest-
+        # configuration via %guest.<name>%, e.g. %guest.branch%
         tasks:
           start:
             - docker start %name%
           stop:
             - docker stop %name%
-          recreate:
+          create:
+            - git clone https://github.com/test/test.git %folder%
+            - cd %folder% && git checkout %guest.branch%
+            - docker build  -t %name%/%tag% %folder%
+            - docker run --name %name% %name%/%tag%

+          destroy:
+            # you can even run other docker-tasks via run_task(<task_name>)
+            - run_task(stop)
+            - docker rm %name%
+            - docker rmi %name/%tag%
             - rm -rf %folder%

-            - git clone https://github.com/test/test.git %folder%
-            - docker build -t %name%/latest %folder%
+      hostB:
+        # you can "include" the configuration of another host via inheritsFrom
+        # and overwrite only differing parameters
+        inheritsFrom: <key>
+        host: <another-host>

     hosts: